 Perch is an affordable species with mild-tasting, soft white flesh.
 Try them grilled, fried, baked, battered or crumbed.
 Perch are often steamed in Asian cooking with strong flavours such as lemongrass and ginger.

-A freshwater species once common in the Murray-Darling River, silver perch is farmed on land in ponds.
+Silver perch is farmed on land in ponds.
 These ponds are small-scale, and have a low impact on their surrounding habitat.
 Wastewater is either discharged to natural waterways or used to irrigate crops.
 Wastewater quality is monitored to prevent pollution and ensure that it does not carry disease that can infect wild populations, as silver perch is threatened in many parts of Australia.

 As an omnivorous species, silver perch are dependent on the fishmeal and fish oil in fish feed produced from wild caught fish.
 However, they can be farmed on a diet relatively low in fishmeal and oil, and feed manufacturers are continuing to produce feeds with lower quantities of wild caught fish.
 Farmed silver perch has a better wild fish in to farmed fish out ratio than farmed carnivorous finfish species such as rainbow trout and Atlantic salmon.
-The amount of farmed silver perch produced is approximately equal to or less than the amount of fish caught from the wild for the feed to produce the farmed fish, depending on the farming operation.
+The amount of farmed silver perch produced is approximately equal to the amount of fish caught from the wild for the feed to produce the farmed fish, depending on the farming operation.
 This means production dependence on wild fish resources is not exceeding the amount of silver perch produced.